 Steimer was quickly taken into custody, along with Lachowsky and Lipman.
-The same day, police raided the headquarters of the group on East 104th Street, wrecking the apartment and arresting Jacob Abrams and Jacob Schwartz, who were beaten with fists and blackjacks on the way to the station house.
+The same day, police raided the head-quarters of the group on East 104th Street, wrecking the apartment and arresting Jacob Abrams and Jacob Schwartz, who were beaten with fists and blackjacks on the way to the station house.
 When they arrived, further beatings were administered.
 Schwartz was spitting blood.
 Soon afterwards, Lachowsky was brought in bruised and bleeding, with tufts of hair torn from his head.
 During the next few days, the rest of the group were rounded up and questioned.
 A few were released, but Abrams, Steimer, Lachowsky, Lipman, and Schwartz, along with a friend named Gabriel Prober, were indicted on charges of conspiracy to violate the Sedition Act, passed by Congress earlier that year.
 Rosansky, who had cooperated with the authorities, was granted a postponement of his hearing.

-The Abrams case, as it came to be known, constitutes a landmark in the repression of civil liberties in the United States.
+The Abrams case, as it came to be known, constitutes a land-mark in the repression of civil liberties in the United States.
 The first important prosecution under the Sedition Act, it is cited in all standard histories of the subject as one of the most flagrant violations of constitutional rights during the Red Scare hysteria that followed the First World War.

 The trial, which lasted two weeks, opened on October 10, 1918, at the Federal Court House in New York.
 The defendants were Abrams, Steimer, Schwartz, Lachowsky, Lipman, and Prober.
 Schwartz, however, never appeared in court.
-Severely beaten by the police, he was removed to Bellevue Hospital, where he died on October 14, while the trial was in progress.
-Official records at-
+Severely had joined the colony of exiles in Mexico.
+Shortly before his death in 1953, Abrams was allowed to enter the United States to have an operation for throat cancer.
+"He was a dying man who could hardly move," their friend Clara Larsen recalled, "yet he was guarded by an FBI agent twenty-four hours a day!"

-Anarchist Communism, in whatever country I shall be."
+Mollie, however, never returned to America.
+Friends and relatives had to cross the border and visit her in Mexico City or Cuernavaca, to which she and Senya retired in 1963.
+When deported from the United States, Mollie had vowed to "advocate my ideal, Anarchist Communism, in whatever country I shall be."
 In Russia, in Germany, in France, and now in Mexico, she remained faithful to her pledge.
 Fluent in Russian, Yiddish, English, German, French, and Spanish, she corresponded with comrades and kept up with the anarchist press around the world.
 She also received many visitors, including Rose Pesotta and Clara Larsen from New York.

 In 1976 Mollie was filmed by a Dutch television crew working on a documentary about Emma Goldman, and in early 1980 she was filmed again by the Pacific Street Collective of New York, to whom she spoke of her beloved anarchism in glowing terms.
 In her last years, Mollie felt worn and tired.
 She was deeply saddened by the death of Mary Abrams in January 1978.
 Two years later, not long after her interview with Pacific Street films, she collapsed and died of heart failure in her Cuernavaca home.
 To the end, her revolutionary passion had burned with an undiminished flame.
 Senya, weak and ailing, was crushed by her sudden passing.
-Lingering on less than a year, he died in the Spanish Hospital in Mexico City on June 19, 1981. to his native Minsk and was never heard from again, while Lipman worked as an agronomist until Stalin's Great Purge, when he was arrested and shot.
-His wife Ethel was sent to a Siberian prison camp for ten years and now resides in Moscow, alone and impoverished.
-Their only child, a son, was killed at the front during the war against Hitler.
+Lingering on less than a year, he died in the Spanish Hospital in Mexico City on June 19, 1981.